unstoppabledomains/dot-crypto/BROWSER_RESOLUTION_HOWTO.md

 # Browser Resolution How-to

-This document describes a recommended way to resolve blockchain domains within a classical HTTP Web Browser or a Dapp Browser.
+This document describes the recommended way to resolve blockchain domains within a classical HTTP Web Browser or a Dapp Browser.
 The document assumes that a reader has a basic understanding of Unstoppable domains resolution in general.
 See [Domain Resolution](./ARCHITECTURE.md#domain-resolution)

 ## End user features